shellspec/shellspec/README.md

-                                    not-passed examples: failure and non-temporary pending -w, --[no-]warning-as-failure   Treat warning as failure [default: enabled] --dry-run                   Print the formatter output without running any examples --keep-tempdir              Do not cleanup temporary directory [default: disabled]
+                                    not-passed examples: failure and non-temporary pending -w, --[no-]warning-as-failure   Treat warning as failure [default: enabled] --dry-run                   Print the formatter output without running any examples --[no-]boost                Increase the CPU frequency forcibly to boost up testing speed (Don't worry, this is not overclocking. meaningful joke option.)
+                                    Equivalent of --profile --profile-limit 0 [default: disabled] --keep-tempdir              Do not cleanup temporary directory [default: disabled]

   **** Output ****